 The process of vote-counting for the Victorian council elections started last Saturday, and while a lot of votes have been counted, absolutely none of them have been officially published for the public on the VEC’s website.

 The process commenced last Saturday, and in the early days of the week some results have started to leak out.
 The Age started a live blog yesterday with a variety of results.
-My Discord has also been very active with results being posted and discussed.
+6 News’ Local Elections website has also been publishing results, and my Discord has been very active with results being posted and discussed.
 But all the results are patchy, only covering some wards of a council, and don’t allow for a clear picture to emerge.

 The reason why these results are patchy is because the VEC are not giving any information directly to the media or the public, either via their website or directly to journalists.
 They are only publishing provisional results as reports sent to candidate scrutineers, and in some cases those scrutineers are choosing to share them.